Skip to main content

 $156

 If you want to earn rewards points instead, to redeem on things like car rentals or flights, you’ll want to take a look at a rewards credit card like the American Express Cobalt Card (our pick for the best rewards credit card in Canada).
-This card gives you 5 points per $1 spent on restaurants, groceries and bars, 3 points per $1 spent on streaming, 2 points on travel and transit, and 1 point on everything else.
+This card gives you 5 points per $1 spent on restaurants, groceries and bars, 3 points per $1 spent on streaming, 2 points on ride shares, transit and gas, and 1 point on everything else.
 You have many choices for using your points, and you’re not limited to one booking site - so you can find the best deals for summer travel.
 Another appealing aspect of this card is the included travel insurance, which covers medical costs, trip delays and car rental collision expenses - and saves you the cost of buying insurance yourself.

 The bottom line